biowdl/sequence-classification/docs/index.md

 ```

 ## Dependency requirements and tool versions
-Biowdl pipelines use docker images to ensure  reproducibility.
+Biowdl workflows use docker images to ensure  reproducibility.
 This
-means that biowdl pipelines will run on any system that has docker
+means that biowdl workflows will run on any system that has docker
 installed.
 Alternatively they can be run with singularity.

 For more advanced configuration of docker or singularity please check